The Medical School,

-This course, offering practical clinical exposure, enables you to apply the fundamentals of neuroanatomy and physiology to better understand the clinical features of patients with neurological disease and learn how insights from the laboratory are translated into benefits for patients.
+This course involves a high degree of patient contact, offering practical clinical exposure, and enabling you to apply the fundamentals of neuroanatomy and physiology to better understand the clinical features of patients with neurological diseases.
+You’ll learn how insights from the laboratory are translated into benefits for patients.

 Students opting for Route A will choose from a range of clinical research projects based at SITraN or within the Royal Hallamshire Hospital.
 Students opting for Route B will attend additional specialist clinics with patient-centred teaching from experts in the field who will emphasise recent advances in clinical practice.

 This course will benefit those wishing to develop a career within the expanding field of translational neuroscience.
 Additionally, the course is aimed at medical graduates with an MBChB or equivalent qualification, who wish to develop a sub-specialty experience in a branch of neurology.